samuelreichor/craft-query-api/README.md

   </a>
 </p>

-> [!WARNING]
-> This plugin is still in production and important features may change.

 ## Features

 - API to query addresses, assets, entries and users based on url parameters.
 - API for query all urls of every active page with template for prerendering.
-- Automatic detection of imagerx transforms.
+- Automatic detection of ImagerX transforms.
 - Automatic detection of native and custom fields on all elementTypes.
+- Events to add your own Json Transformers and Element Types.

 ## Requirements